jamesHarradon/ecommerce-rest-api/README.md

 Node/Express REST API to provide typical functionality found in an ecommerce website.
 Users can create accounts, view products, add products to a cart, and place/view orders.

 ## Running and Testing

-Go to [https://jims-ecommerce-rest-api.herokuapp.com/api-docs/](https://jims-ecommerce-rest-api.herokuapp.com/api-docs/) to test out using the Swagger UI.
+Visit the live site at [https://jims-ukulele-shop.netlify.app](https://jims-ukulele-shop.netlify.app)

-**Using the Swagger UI you can test the API using Brad Pitt's fictional account, customerid 2, username: pitty60 password: fightclub1 or create your own :)**
+Or go to [https://jims-ecommerce-rest-api.herokuapp.com/api-docs/](https://jims-ecommerce-rest-api.herokuapp.com/api-docs/) to test out using the Swagger UI.

 To run locally, `npm install`, then `npm run start`